-We are supported by many volunteers.
+We are especially blessed to be supported by many volunteers.
 A recently retired primary head teacher is responsible for Safeguarding and other members of the church family look after the Electoral Roll and Gift Aid.
-We benefit from the skills of a large number of people forming groups dedicated to specific activities and functions (see Appendix 2).
+We are fortunate in that we benefit from the skills of a large number of people forming groups dedicated to specific activities and functions (see Appendix 2).